-Bioinformatics Analysis-Bioinformatics analysis was performed using Perseus software.
-UniProt annotation for M. tuberculosis reference proteome database was utilized for GO classification of all the identified proteins.
-Custom-made perl scripts were utilized for correlating Mycobacterium UniProt identifiers with tuberculist database protein entries.
-Z-score normalization was performed on the log2 transformed LFQ values obtained from label-free quantification analysis.
-The 16 samples were divided into four strain groups, and ANOVA test was performed with Benjamini Hochberg correction.
-ANOVA-significant proteins were utilized for hierarchical clustering analysis.
-Principal component analysis (PCA) was performed using ggbiplot package in R (3.1.0), whereas K-means clustering was performed using the Past analysis tool.
-Different graphics were generated using a combination of R (3.1.0 version), Graphpad, and Excel software.
-The mass spectrometry proteomics data have been deposited to the ProteomeXchange Consortium (35) via the PRIDE partner repository with the dataset identifier PXD001188.
+Bioinformatics analysis was performed using Perseus software.
+Uniprot annotation for Mtb reference proteome database was utilized for GO classification of all the identified proteins.
+Custom made perl scripts were utilized for correlating mycobacterium uniprot identifiers with (http://tuberculist.epfl.ch/) tuberculist database protein entries.
+Z-score normalization was performed on the log2 transformed LFQ values obtained from label free quantification analysis.
+The 16 samples were divided into four strain groups and ANOVA test was performed with Benjamini hochberg correction.
+ANOVA significant proteins were utilized for Hierarchical clustering analysis.
+Principal Component Analysis (PCA) was performed using ggbiplot package in R (3.1.0) whereas Kmeans clustering was performed using the Past analysis tool.
+Different graphics were generated using a combination of R (3.1.0 version), Graphpad and Excel software.
+"The mass spectrometry proteomics data have been deposited to the ProteomeXchange Consortium (35) via the PRIDE partner repository with the dataset identifier PXD001188".